lab-v2/pyreason/docs/source/user_guide/pyreason_facts.rst

 Fact Parsing
 ~~~~~~~~~~~~
-Fact parser takes in fact_text as input and then reads fact
+Fact parser takes in fact_text as input and then reads it as follows:

-**add info about fact parser function!**
+- Separates into predicate-component and bound.
+If there is no bound, assume it's true
+- Check if bound is a boolean or a list of floats
+- Split the predicate and component
+- Check if the component is a node or edge fact
+- The parser then returns the predicate, compound, bound, and fact type

 Then add the fact the Pyreason with the following command:

 .. code:: python

    import pyreason as pr